-OFFICIAL TIME - a time achieved in a USA Swimming sanctioned or approved competition or in an observed swim in accordance with USA Swimming technical rules.

-ON THE BACK - position of the body when the shoulders are at or past vertical towards the back.

-ON THE BREAST - position of the body when the shoulders are at or past vertical towards the breast.

-OPEN COMPETITION - competition that is not otherwise defined as a closed competition in which any qualified club, organization or individual may enter.

-- OPEN EVENT an event in which any qualified individual may compete, regardless of age. - OPEN WATER SWIMMING any swimming competition that takes place in rivers, lakes, or oceans. - OPERATING POLICY MANUAL document maintained by the President/CEO that specifies operating policies and procedures not contained in Rules & Regulations.
+- OFFICIAL TIME a time achieved in a USA Swimming sanctioned or approved competition or in an observed swim in accordance with USA Swimming technical rules. - ONTHE BACK position of the body when the shoulders are at or past vertical towards the back. - ON THE BREAST position of the body when the shoulders are at or past vertical towards the breast. - OPEN COMPETITION competition that is not otherwise defined as a closed competition in which any qualified club, organization or individual may enter. - OPEN EVENT an event in which any qualified individual may compete, regardless of age. - OPEN WATER SWIMMING any swimming competition that takes place in rivers, lakes, or oceans. - OPERATING POLICY MANUAL document maintained by the President/CEO that specifies operating policies and procedures not contained in Rules & Regulations.
 New policies adopted shall be vetted and approved by the Board of Directors and appropriate committee chair. - OUTREACH MEMBERSHIP a reduced-fee category of athlete membership for under-represented and/or economically disadvantaged swimmers. - PACING an attempt by a person not participating in an open water race to enter the water with the intent of providing moral support or otherwise assisting a swimmer in setting the tempo of the race. - PADDLER a person on a paddle board or manually propelled craft who supports an open water swimmer or group of swimmers. - PERSONAL ASSISTANT an individual who assists an athlete requiring help with activities of daily living and preparation for athletic participation.
 A Personal Assistant provides support unique to the needs of the athlete(s) in their care.
-This support may include, but, is not limited to, mobility guidance, assistance with transfer, entering/exiting the pool, dressing, showering, toileting, medication administration, and communication.
-Some athletes require a Personal Assistant to enable successful participation in the sport, while others need help to assure personal safety in practice and meet environments. - PLACE JUDGE official assigned to record the order of finish of all swimmers by lane in each heat. - PRACTICE the instruction of swimming techniques, skills, knowledge, conditioning, aptitude and motivation. - PRELIMINARY HEATS OR PRELIMINARIES competition in which a number of heats are swum to qualify the fastest swimmers for the Finals. - PRESIDENT/CEO unless otherwise noted, the President and Chief Executive Officer of USA Swimming. - PROGRAM the order of events, including starting times and intermissions in a meet or portion thereof (See Session), sequentially listed by class of competition, sex, age group, distance, and stroke as set forth in the meet announcement. - PROPULSIVE having power to propel. - REINSTATEMENT return of all or limited rights of membership in USA Swimming. - RELAY a race in which four eligible team members each swim a specified portion of the course. - RELAY LEG the part of a relay event that is swum by a single team member. - SANCTION a permit issued by an LSC to a USA Swimming group member to conduct a meet in conformance with all USA Swimming rules in which all participating swimmers are athlete members of USA Swimming, except as provided in Article 202.5.1. - SCISSOR KICK use of the top of the instep of one foot and the bottom of the other foot in the propulsive part of the kick. - SCRATCH (from an event) withdraw an entry from competition. - SEASONAL ATHLETE MEMBERSHIP an individual athlete membership in USA Swimming which may be offered at the option of the LSC for one or two periods of not more than 150 days in a registration year pursuant to the Corporate Bylaws Article 2.4. - SEASONAL CLUB an organization which has been accepted for membership in USA Swimming and which operates within a period of time specified by the LSC.
+This support may include, but is not limited to, mobility guidance, assistance with transfer, entering/exiting the pool, dressing, showering, toileting, medication administration, and communication.
+Some athletes require a Personal Assistant to enable successful participation in the sport, while others need help to assure personal safety in practice and meet environments. - PLACE JUDGE official assigned to record the order of finish of all swimmers by lane in each heat. - PRACTICE the instruction of swimming techniques, skills, knowledge, conditioning, aptitude and motivation. - PRELIMINARY HEATS OR PRELIMINARIES competition in which a number of heats are swum to qualify the fastest swimmers for the Finals. - PRESIDENT/CEO unless otherwise noted, the President and Chief Executive Officer of USA Swimming. - PROGRAM the order of events, including starting times and intermissions in a meet or portion thereof (See Session), sequentially listed by class of competition, sex, age group, distance, and stroke as set forth in the meet announcement. - PROPULSIVE having power to propel. - REINSTATEMENT return of all or limited rights of membership in USA Swimming. - RELAY a race in which four eligible team members each swim a specified portion of the course. - RELAY LEG the part of a relay event that is swum by a single team member. - SANCTION a permit issued by an LSC to a USA Swimming group member to conduct a meet in conformance with all USA Swimming rules in which all participating swimmers are athlete members of USA Swimming, except as provided in Article 202.5.1. - SCISSOR KICK use of the top of the instep of one foot and the bottom of the other foot in the propulsive part of the kick.